RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 | 3. | [**Bins: From Continuous to Categorical Data**](#bins-from-continuous-to-categorical-data) |
 | 4. | [**Groupby Functions**](#groupby-functions) |

-## Create a Notebook and Load the Pandas library
+## Create a Notebook and Load the Pandas Library

 ```python
 import pandas as pd